 If you have diabetes, please talk to your health practitioner before consuming aloe vera juice.
 One side effect of aloe vera juice is it may lower your blood sugar levels.

-If you take any other medications or supplements, please check with your Doctor before drinking aloe vera juice.
+If you take any other medications or supplements, please check with your Doctor before consuming aloe vera juice, either commercially prepared or home made.

 How to Make Aloe Vera Juice